brruhyan/DataAnalysis_RespiratoryDiseaseDetection/README.md

 ## Limitations
 The application can only determine either if an X-ray image exhibits signs of VIRAL PNEUMONIA or if it is NORMAL.
 The application can only take in 150x150px images.

+## Deployed Model
+The application is deployed through Streamlit, the CNN model is imported through GIT BASH.
+You can test out the application [here!](https://dataanalysisrespiratorydiseasedetection-svywseoj4rmzhzsdzzgjz2.streamlit.app/)